Henry Beecher

 Beecher wm., carpenter, Snyder's Hollow, McClure township.

-6. Pension For her son's service, William H. Beecher's mother Margaret filed Civil War pension application 307155 and was issued certificate 238001. on 28 Jul 1883 in Pittsburgh, Allegheny, PA.
+6. Pension For her son's service, William H. Beecher's mother Margaret filed Civil War pension application 307155 and was issued certificate 238001.
+On 28 Jul 1883 in Pittsburgh, Allegheny, PA.
 4

 Sources